 Due to the small number of pupils eligible for the Pupil Premium Grant, detailed information cannot be made public under the data protection act, to ensure that individual pupils cannot be identified.

-• In EYFS the cohort achieved 76% good level of development – above national outcomes; with supported pupils achieving ELGs in the prime areas and exceeding in specific areas e.g. Literacy.
+• In EYFS the cohort achieved 72% good level of development – in line with national outcomes; with supported pupils achieving or making good progress towards achieving the ELGs.

-• In Key Stage 1 (Year 1) some pupils supported made expected progress and others made progress from EYFS but did not reach the ARE for Year 1.
+• In Key Stage 1 (Year 1) some pupils supported made expected or better progress and others made progress from EYFS but did not reach the ARE for Year 1.

-• In Upper Key Stage 2, at the end of Year 5, 80% of pupils supported were working at ARE in Reading and 60% in Writing.
-In Maths 100% were secure at ARE.
+• In Upper Key Stage 2, at the end of Year 5, 75% of pupils supported made good progress and achieved ARE.
+25% made exceptional progress to reach the higher standard.

 • All pupils who were supported through positive play and nurture gained in self-esteem and demonstrated improved confidence and resilience in their Boxall Profiles.

-• All eligible pupils took part in every enrichment opportunity and were included in clubs and activities aimed at raising confidence and achievement e.g. Change4life, and mini-leaders.
+• All eligible pupils took part in every enrichment opportunity and were included in clubs and activities aimed at raising confidence and achievement.

 • All children supported through the Pupil Premium Grant were tracked individually with detailed information on progress and attainment.